maximkiesel1/NLP_Machine_Learning_Pipline/README.md

 The models folder contains the following files:

 - train_classifier.py: A Python script that reads in the cleaned data from the cleaned_data_sql.db file, processes it using a machine learning pipeline (using bow, pos, tf-idf, lemmatization), and trains a random forest.
 The best parameters for the model are found using grid search.
 The resulting model is then saved in a file called classifier.pkl.
+  - With this model the following score is reached:
+    - Recall = 0.85
+    - F1-Score = 0.60
 - text_length_extractor.py: A Python script that extracts the length of each text message in characters and words.
 - classifier.pkl: A file containing the trained machine learning model.